Create your first agent

 Overview

-• Instructions: Command or guideline you provide to your assistant to direct its responses.
+• Instructions: Command or guideline you provide to your agent to direct its responses.

-• Tools: tools that your assistant can use to answer - such as searching in your Data Sources or navigating the Web.
-Before replying, the assistant will decide which tools to use (one or many) to provide you with the best possible answer.
+• Tools: tools that your agent can use to answer - such as searching in your Data Sources or navigating the Web.
+Before replying, the agent will decide which tools to use (one or many) to provide you with the best possible answer.

-Click "Create an Assistant" from the home page.
-You can start a new assistant or start from a template.
-In this example, we'll start a new assistant.
+Click "Create an Agent" from the home page.
+You can start with a new agent or start from a template.
+In this example, we'll start with a new agent.

 Click "Create an Assistant" from the home page Start new or from a template.
 For this example, click "new assistant"